-NM8304 Eyes, Ears, Nose and Throat This module includes a discussion of the evaluation and management process of the eyes, ears, nose and throat (EENT).
-Students learn how to use diagnostic imaging and other evaluation tools to determine a diagnosis.
-Students learn evidence-based practices of nutrition, botanical medicine and pharmacology as they are related to EENT and how to apply them.
-Students learn standards of care as they relate to EENT.
-Prerequisite: NM6312 or permission of the dean or chair of program
+This module focuses on the inflammatory and autoimmune conditions involving the connective tissue, muscles and joints.
+Students learn evidence-based practices of nutrition, botanical medicine and pharmacology, and standards of care as they relate to rheumatology.
+Prerequisites: completion of all naturopathic medicine systems modules or permission of the dean or chair of program